Should the Edmonton Oilers Claim Zack Smith Off Waivers?

 As is, Smith is expensive.
 A depth center who has three seasons left on a contract that pays him $3.25 million per season, he’s far too rich for the Oilers blood, especially if you look at how close Edmonton is to the ceiling of the NHL salary cap.
 The Oilers simply can’t afford to add Smith without first removing another contract.

 One option might be for the Oilers to wait for Smith to clear waivers and then try to trade for him with the Senators.
-In such a case, the Oilers would only pay half of the $3.25 million if they convince the team to Sens the rest of his salary.
+In such a case, the Oilers would only pay half of the $3.25 million if they convince the team to absorb the rest of his salary.
 Smith has a no-trade clause that allows him to submit a list of 10 teams he would refuse trade to, but the reality is, if Smith knows he’s not wanted, he likely won’t stand in the way of being moved.
 Especially if you consider the public mess that the Senators appear to be this season.

 The downside of that would be what happens if Smith’s game keeps regressing.
-If what he produced last season is more of an indicator what is to come, the Oilers would be locking themselves into a multi-year contract for a player that isn’t producing.
+If what he produced last season is more of an indicator of what is to come, the Oilers would be locking themselves into a multi-year contract for a player that isn’t producing.
 That’s not worth the hassle even if they save money or can move a bad contract in return.

 Related: Oilers Playing Themselves Into Bigger Roles